-In the past, neem oil was used to deter smallpox and other infectious diseases, to treat lice and digestive disorders, and even serve as a naturally-occurring pesticide.
-No wonder the neem tree has been referred to as a “wonder plant.”
-Don’t be fooled by its aroma (something like a combination of garlic and sulfur), which is anything but pretty.
+In the past, neem oil was used to deter smallpox and other infectious diseases, to treat lice and digestive disorders, and even serve as a naturally-occurring pesticide for house plant bugs.
+No wonder the neem tree has been referred to as a "wonder plant."
+Don't be fooled by its aroma (something like a combination of garlic and sulfur), which is anything but pretty.
 Today, one of the most underrated ways to take advantage of the oil involves your beauty routine.
 After all, neem oil was one of the most-searched skincare ingredients of 2018.

 These are the best beauty benefits of neem oil.